austynloehr/austynloehr.github.io/_posts/2025-01-07-STM32ReactionWheel.md

 ## Angle Estimation

-To design a balance control system, I first needed accurate feedback of the reaction wheel's current angle.
+To design a balance control system, I first needed accurate feedback of the device's current angle.
 The balance controller PCB includes an onboard IMU (MPU-6050) with both an accelerometer and a gyro.
 I used data from these sensors to estimate the reaction wheel's orientation.

 ### Accelerometer Estimate